• Skip to main content

 • 2 large egg yolks cold

-• 12 tablespoons salted butter cut into small cubes, chilled
+• 12 tablespoons unsalted butter (1½ sticks), cut into small cubes

 For the filling:

-• 5 cups fresh or frozen peaches peeled and sliced-thaw if using frozen
+• 5 cups fresh or frozen peaches peeled and sliced (thawed if using frozen)

 • 2 tablespoons cornstarch